Zhang Lianzhong: Career in the Navy

 In August 1960, Zhang entered the PLA Navy Submarine Academy in Qingdao.
 Upon graduation in 1965, he served as a submarine captain and later commander of a submarine detachment.
 In 1976, China for the first time sent a submarine (No. 252) to sail past the first island chain into the Pacific Ocean, for a total journey of 3,300 nautical miles.
 Zhang served as the commander of the mission.

 From 1979 to 1980, Zhang studied at the PLA Military Academy (now PLA National Defence University), and subsequently served as deputy chief of staff of the North Sea Fleet and commander of the Lüshun Naval Base.
-In September 1983, Zhang received North Korean President Kim Il-sung on the latter's visit of the Lüshun Base, who was accompanied by General Secretary Hu Yaobang.
+In September 1983, Zhang received North Korean President Kim Il Sung on the latter's visit of the Lüshun Base, who was accompanied by General Secretary Hu Yaobang.

 Commander of the Navy

 In early 1985, Zhang was promoted to deputy commander of the PLA Navy, in charge of logistics and equipment.
-He was elected an alternate member of the 13th Central Committee of the Communist Party of China in November 1987.
+He was elected an alternate member of the 13th Central Committee of the Chinese Communist Party in November 1987.
 Although the most junior among the navy's deputy commanders, Zhang was chosen by Deng Xiaoping and Liu Huaqing to succeed Liu as the 4th Commander of the PLA Navy in January 1988.
 He was the first commander of the navy to have served at sea, whereas his predecessors were all veteran revolutionaries of the Long March era.
 He attained the rank of vice admiral in September 1988 and admiral in May 1993.
-He was elected a full member of the 14th Central Committee in 1992.
+He was elected a full member of the 14th Central Committee of the Chinese Communist Party in 1992.

 Zhang put a strong emphasis on maritime defence.
 In an interview in 1988, he said that "We will never forget that China was invaded several times by imperialist troops from the sea.
 The nation's suffering from lack of sea defence still remains fresh in our mind; and the history should not repeat itself."
 He served for more than eight years as the PLAN commander until November 1996, when he was succeeded by naval aviator Shi Yunsheng.
 According to James R. Lilley and David Shambaugh, Zhang was "respected" in the navy.